Lasloruhberg/fitsbolt/README.md

 - **norm_asinh_scale**: Channel-wise stretch factors for asinh normalisation (default: [0.7, 0.7, 0.7])
 - **norm_asinh_clip**: Channel-wise percentile clipping for asinh normalisation (default: [99.8, 99.8, 99.8])

-# Image Normalisation
-Normalisation is applied during image loading.
-This allows to retain high dynamic range information from images and work with uint8s internally.
-This is especially recommended to apply when working with fits files or other high dynamic range inputs.

-For the available classes see [NormalisationMethod](NormalisationMethod.py) and their respective implementation in [normalise()](normalisation.py)

-Currently (V1.1.0), when evaluating all files the top files are saved ino a numpy array with the selected normalisation.
-When loading those top files with the "Load Top Files" button, they will be displayed with the normalisation applied during evaluation.

-Conversion only: Behaviour depends on the image dtype
-    uint8: No scaling
-    uint16: rescaling to uint8 by dividing /256
-    float32: rescaling to uint8 by a linear min/max stretch

-Log: Applies a logstretch to an interval of
-    minimum: minimum of array, 0 if negative
-    maximum: maximum of array

-ZScale:
-    Applies a linear stretch between a minimum and maximum derived from a zscale.

-When evaluating all files, the top files are saved as a NumPy array using the selected normalisation.
-When loading these top files with the "Load Top Files" button, they are displayed with the same normalisation applied during evaluation.

-## Normalisation Methods
-### Conversion_Only:
-"No" normalisation applied
- - Behaviour depends on the image data type and output data type:
-    - uint8: No scaling is applied.
-    - uint16: Rescaled to uint8 by dividing by 256 and rounding.
-    - float32 & other: Rescaled to uint8 using a linear min/max stretch or normalised to [0,1]

-### Log:
-Applies a logarithmic stretch.
-- Minimum: The minimum value of the array (or 0 if negative).
-- Maximum: The maximum value of the array.

-### ZScale:
-Applies a linear stretch.
- - The minimum and maximum are determined using the zscale algorithm.

-### Asinh
-Applies an asinh stretch
- - First: clipping based on the set min/max, then clipping symmetrically by percentile each channel and then dividing with the asinh_scale cfg parameter, and normalising
- - Minimum and Maximum are determined based on the config parameters described